 #2: Healthy, fresh food will be readily available

 There will be no need to trek to the supermarket or your local grocery store on a too-regular basis, as you will have the healthy food you need growing in your garden.
-You can plan more healthy meals this way and use what you have grown in your salads, soups, pies, and roast dinners.
+You can plan more healthy meals this way and use what you have grown in your salads, homemade vegetable soups, pies, and roast dinners.
 If you have fruit growing in your garden, you will be able to make your favorite desserts as well.
 Your drinks can be healthier, too, as you could whip up something tasty with this wonderful apple smoothie recipe and other recipes you can find online.

 With a fresh supply of food, you will also have less need to order takeouts.
 This will save you a lot of money at home.
 And as food costs are rising anyway, you won’t have to pay over the odds at your local store.
 Your bank balance will be as healthy as your food!